-Our two-year Master’s program offers rigorous training in anthropology and sociology through a combination of coursework in small class settings, opportunities for independent field research, and close mentoring.
-During the program students acquire a breadth and depth of disciplinary and cross-disciplinary knowledge, as well as research skills across a variety of methodological approaches.
+Our two-year Master’s programme offers rigorous training in anthropology and sociology through a combination of coursework in small class settings, opportunities for independent field research and close mentoring.
+During the programme, students acquire a breadth and depth of disciplinary and cross-disciplinary knowledge, as well as research skills across a variety of methodological approaches.

-We aim to foster in our students the analytical, methodological, and conceptual capacities needed to develop nuanced understandings of, and responses to, the transnational and globalized dimensions of many of today’s most urgent social, cultural, political, and economic problems.
-Students complete our program well prepared for careers in the international, public, private, and nonprofit sectors.
-A number of our MA students also go on to pursue PhDs in ANSO or other internationally competitive doctoral programs.
+We aim to foster in our students the analytical, methodological and conceptual capacities needed to develop nuanced understandings of, and responses to, the transnational and globalised dimensions of many of today’s most urgent social, cultural, political and economic problems.
+Students complete our programme well prepared for careers in the international, public, private and nonprofit sectors.
+A number of our MA students also go on to pursue PhDs in ANSO or other internationally competitive doctoral programmes.

-Making the most of the Graduate Institute’s location, MA students may also take up internships in one of Geneva’s many international or nongovernmental organizations.
-The Graduate Institute also offers opportunities to study abroad for a semester through its numerous exchange programs.
+Making the most of the Graduate Institute’s location, MA students may also take up internships in one of Geneva’s many international or nongovernmental organisations.
+The Graduate Institute also offers opportunities to study abroad for a semester through its numerous exchange programmes.